 Be frank in discussing your expectations with your surgeon.
 He or she should be equally frank with you, describing the procedure in detail and explaining its risks and limitations.

 Getting the answers you need

 Individuals considering liposuction often feel a bit overwhelmed by the number of options and techniques being promoted today.
 However, your plastic surgeon can help.
 In deciding which is the right treatment approach for you, your doctor will consider effectiveness, safety, cost and appropriateness for your needs.
 This is called surgical judgment, a skill that is developed through surgical training and experience.
-Your doctor also uses this judgement to prevent complications; to handle unexpected occurrences during surgery; and to treat complications when they occur.
+Your doctor also uses this judgment to prevent complications; to handle unexpected occurrences during surgery, and to treat complications when they occur.

-Your surgeon’s education and training have helped to form his or her surgical judgement, so take the time to do some background checking.
+Your surgeon’s education and training have helped to form his or her surgical judgment, so take the time to do some background checking.
 Patients are encouraged to consider a doctor certified by the American Board of Plastic Surgery (“ABPS”).
 By choosing a plastic surgeon who is certified by the ABPS, a patient can be assured that the doctor has graduated from an accredited medical school and completed at least five years of additional residency – usually three years of general surgery (or its equivalent) and two years of plastic surgery.
 To be certified by the ABPS, a doctor must also practice surgery for two years and pass comprehensive written and oral exams.

 Preparing for your surgery

 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding vitamins, iron tablets and certain medications.
 If you develop a cold or an infection of any kind, especially a skin infection, your surgery may have to be postponed.